SandraVillamar/COVID-19-Lockdown-Affects-Air-Quality-in-LA/README.md

-# Analyze the Effects of COVID-19 Lockdown on Air Pollution in LA County
+# Analysis on the Effects of COVID-19 Lockdown on Air Pollution in LA County
 This project aims to analyze the effects of the COVID-19 lockdown on air pollution in LA County.
 The data are from government-sponsored websites that record weather and air quality.

 ## Objective